Concept Mastery Routine (FI)

 The students understand the process of completing a concept diagram.
 The hardest part for the children is the non-examples, but as we practice they get better.
 We are also learning to chunk information to put it in the diagram.

-amyhodges About 7 years ago
+amyhodges Over 7 years ago